-2 Semesters, Weighted Grade Point Grade 11-12
+2 Semesters, Weighted Grade Point Grade 11-12 FHS/SHS

-Prerequisites: pre-AP chemistry with a C or above or chemistry with a C or above This course is a study of the structure and function of the various systems of the human body, which include the skeletal, muscular, nervous, circulatory, respiratory, digestive, excretory, endocrine and reproductive systems.
+Prerequisites: pre-AP chemistry with a C or above or chemistry with a C or above

+This course is a study of the structure and function of the various systems of the human body, which include the skeletal, muscular, nervous, circulatory, respiratory, digestive, excretory, endocrine and reproductive systems.
 Cell biology and biochemistry are needed for an understanding of the concepts covered in this class.
 As the systems are covered, the human body will be compared to that of other groups of animal groups.
 Human embryonic, fetal development and childbirth will also be studied.
 The material will be covered in a series of lecture-discussions with laboratory studies.
 This material will include dissection.
 Human surgery videos may also be viewed.
-This class is recommended for all honor students interested in medically related careers, biology, veterinary medicine, dentistry, etc. This course has the same description as Anatomy and Physiology, but additional material is covered in this class that is not covered in Anatomy and Physiology and most topics are covered at a more advanced level.
-Enrollment in this class is by selection.
+This class is recommended for all honor students interested in medically related careers, biology, veterinary medicine, dentistry, etc. This course has the same description as Anatomy and Physiology, but additional material is covered in this class is by selection.
 Return to Previous Page